8 Simple Steps to a Content Marketing Plan that Converts

 Investigate topics competitors cover, keywords related to your company, and industry-specific trends.
-You can tackle these topics with your company’s distinct expertise and position to publish popular content.
+You can tackle these topics with your company’s unique expertise and position to publish popular content.

-Content idea tools are valuable for fostering productive brainstorming.
-For instance, FAQ Fox can generate topics that target high-value keywords for your industry.
+To foster brainstorming, there are valuable content idea tools you can use.
+For instance, FAQ Fox generates topics that target high-value keywords for your industry.
 It can even search for specific websites.

 6. Choose promotional avenues

-The methods by which you share your content is a significant part of content marketing.
+The methods by which you share your content are a significant part of content marketing.
 Promotional channels can cause your website traffic to surge, making your content even more powerful.

-Social media platforms are essential promotional channels, and you can encourage followers on Facebook, Instagram, Twitter, and LinkedIn to visit your newly published material.
+Social media platforms are essential promotional channels.
+This is because you can encourage followers on Facebook, Instagram, Twitter, and LinkedIn to visit your newly published material.
 Sponsored promotions can also produce more exposure for your content.